codeflood/chel/docs/parameters.md

 Multiple parameters can be added to a map and passed all at once.

     map p (
-        param1 = value
+        param1 : value
-        param2 = value2
+        param2 : value2
-        1 = value3
+        1 : value3
-        flagparam = true
+        flagparam : true
     )

     command @p

 The keys will be mapped to the named parameters of the target.
 Keys that are only numbers will be passed as numbered parameters.
 Numbered parameters must start at 1 and be seqential.

-Additional parameters can be pass in addition to the map.
+Additional parameters can be passed in addition to the map.

     command @p -named value